jalonghurst/jalonghurst/README.md

 - 😄 Pronouns: ...
 -->

-⚡ I'm a Software Engineer!
+⚡ I'm a Software Engineer and web developer working with MERN stack.

 ⚛ I’m currently working on 'crypto-zone-v1'.
 A cryptocurrency market data tracking web application using React.